isomerpages/mlaw-corp/news/press-releases/_posts/2012-06-09-Launch-of-the-UNCITRAL-Digest-on-the-Model-Law-on-International-Commercial-Arbitration.md

 ---
-layout: post
-title: Launch of the UNCITRAL Digest on the Model Law on International Commercial Arbitration
+title: 'Launch of the UNCITRAL Digest on the Model Law on International Commercial Arbitration'
 permalink: /news/press-releases/launch-of-the-uncitral-digest-on-the-model-law-on-international-commercial-arbitration
-breadcrumb: Press Releases
+breadcrumb: 'Press Releases'
-collection_name: news

 ---

 9 Jun 2012 Posted in [Press releases](/news/press-releases)